Former Patient Coordinator Criminally Convicted of HIPAA Violations

 - February 2018: Former behavioral analyst at the Transformations Autism Treatment Center in Bartlett, TN was sentenced to 1 month in prison, 3 years supervised release, and was instructed to pay $14,941.36 in indemnity after downloading the PHI of 300 current and former patients to a personal computer.

 Employees must be aware of the serious implications of HIPAA violations.
 Access to PHI should be limited to “business or clinical need” only and should never be for any personal reason.
 Hefty fines and possible jail time are not uncommon and can happen to anyone handling private information.
-Remember to always make privacy a priority and to contact the Office of Privacy & Data Security with questions or concerns.
+Remember to always make privacy a priority and to contact the UHealth Privacy Office with questions or concerns.